joelschmol/dotfiles/README.md

 # About

-my configs for nixos and other programs i normally use
+my configs for nixos (abandoned) and other programs i normally use

 ## ⚠ Warning

 > This is a private configuration.
-I make no guarantees that it will work for anyone but myself (so far it doesnt work for me either).
+I make no guarantees that it will work for anyone but myself.
 Also it might change randomly so if you like something, download or fork it.

 # Resources